-In this course students engage in three group projects that cover a diverse range of applications of economic thinking to problems faced by real businesses and organisations.
-ECON 310 is the compulsory capstone course for the Business Economics major although any student with the prerequisites can enrol.
-This course requires active participation and attendance is mandatory.
-Those who are not present in the first class may not be able to complete the first project that counts for 1/3 of the assessment in the course.
+In this course students have an ability to practice being an economist by engaging in two consulting projects where they apply economic thinking and methods to problems facing real businesses and organisations.
+Each project involves research for the client, writing a consulting report and presenting the findings to the client and the class, all completed in groups of 3-4 students.
+ECON 310 is a compulsory capstone course for the Business Economics major although any student with the pre-requisites can enrol.
+This course requires active face-to-face participation and attendance in workshops is mandatory.
+Students who are not present in the first class without prior approval may not be able to complete the first of the two projects.

-P: 1) (ECON 207 and ECON 208) or ECON 203 2) ECON 213 or ECON 214
+P: (1) ECON 207; and (2) ECON 208; and (3) ECON 213 or ECON 214